 Simon David, Principal & Creative Director, founded OSD with an “outside-in” ethos, asking how the needs of the land and the people who use it can inform a thriving future.
 Simon's leadership of OSD includes the creative direction of all projects, which have earned recognition with TIME Magazine's "100 Greatest Destinations of 2025," PBS News Hour, The New York Times, The Architect's Newspaper, the Architecture MasterPrize, the American Society of Landscape Architects, and over a dozen international and national awards.
 Recent projects at OSD include the Shepherd Arts Campus and Stanton Yards Waterfront Master Plan underway in Detroit; the Cato Springs Master Plan in Fayetteville; and the Alice Walton School of Medicine in Bentonville.
 Prior to founding OSD, Simon worked at MVVA, and at BIG (Bjarke Ingels Group) working on many interdisciplinary projects including as Project Leader for the East Side Coastal Resiliency Project.

-Brooke Dexter leads all marketing and communications efforts for OSD with over eight years of experience representing leading firms in NYC, including Field Operations and SITU.
-Leveraging her own background in architecture and a passion for parks, the arts, and innovative design, she works with the OSD firm’s portfolio.
+Brooke Dexter leads all marketing and communications efforts for OSD with over nine years of experience representing leading design firms, including Field Operations and SITU.
+Leveraging her own background in architecture and a passion for parks, the arts, and innovative design, she represents the OSD portfolio and leads efforts to build it with new work.
 During her time in NYC, she also served as Co-Chair for the Marketing Communications Committee of the AIA New York Chapter and Board Member & Communications Manager for the Gowanus Studio Space, an artist studio in Brooklyn.
 Brooke holds a Master of Architecture degree from the University of Michigan in addition to a Bachelor of Science in Architecture with a minor in Urban & Community Studies.

 Shea Gouthro is an urbanist, architectural designer, and a landscape designer with a range of experience across many scales of design and construction.
 Shea holds a Master of Architecture from the University of Toronto, with international experience in the United States, Canada, and Mexico.
 Shea was core to the team at Kongats Architects, working to develop a series of cultural institutional spaces for the Estonian community of Toronto.
 This includes the Keskus International Estonian Centre and the future home of the Estonian Museum of Canada.
 Shea is committed to harnessing the technical development of projects to reinforce design concepts, control environmental impact and costs, and enhance public space with all opportunities.